 For now, renewable materials are suitable for designing passenger seats of vehicles.
 However, there are ongoing experiments aimed at in-cooperating renewable resources vehicle’s design.

 Toyota has successfully used bio-renewable materials.
-The soybean-based polyurethane foam on seats has been used in some of their car models.
+The car models use the soybean-based polyurethane foam on seats.

 2. Recycling and Reusing